 Once you have defined what your business needs from a new or replacement ERP System, you will have to determine your vendor selection criteria.
 This is just as important, if not more important than the ERP solution itself.
 With a mature ERP market, many systems have similar functionality, but it’s the way the vendor interprets your business’ unique requirements and then implements the ERP system to match your needs that can make the difference between a good or mediocre solution fit, adoption across the business and meeting the objectives set at the beginning of the exercise.
 Post-project, this needs to be built on: to gain efficiencies, visibility, better processes, improve new staffing onboarding and many other considerations…all made exponentially more challenging without the right vendor as a partner in these aspirations.

 Vendors should have demonstrable industry experience with companies and organisations like yours where they have implemented a similar solution.
 References should be comparable in size, volume of transactions, functionality requirements and sector.
 Even though a vendor may have experience in your sector, it’s their understanding and interpretation of your exact requirements and pain points that demonstrate their suitability as your potential implementation partner and partner for the future as noted above.

 Other vendor selection criteria you can take into consideration:

-- Company & culture: check out longevity of employees, their training and certifications.
+- Company and culture: Check out the longevity of employees, their training and certifications.
 How long has the company been in business and what is their USP?

-- Cost: not just the costs related to the software (licencing and ongoing maintance), but also the number of chargeable days to implement the system.
+- Cost: Not just the costs related to the software (licensing and ongoing maintenance), but also the number of chargeable days to implement the system.
 Depending on your requirements the number of chargeable days can vary from vendor to vendor, as they may quote for more (or less) customisation.
 So check out whether the customisation is really needed.

-- Support: how much support are you likely to need after go-live, what hours of support does the vendor offer and how can you access support?
+- Support: How much support are you likely to need after going live, what hours of support does the vendor offer and how can you access support?